-- The materials include a variety of assessment tools for measuring foundational skills, such as formative weekly assessments at the end of the week of instruction which vary in types of tasks and questions.
-For example, in Unit 6, Week 27, Session 5, there is a whole-class assessment assessing encoding target sound-spellings, encoding target words, spelling high-frequency words, and writing connected text.
-The individual portion of the assessment covers identifying, adding, and substituting phonemes.
-The weekly assessment ends with individual students reading connected text. - Each unit contains a summative unit assessment that varies in both types of tasks and types of questions.
+- The materials include a variety of assessment tools for measuring foundational skills, such as formative weekly assessments at the end of the week of instruction, which vary in types of tasks and questions.
+For example, in Unit 6, Week 27, Session 5, there is a whole-class assessment assessing encoding longer words, spelling high-frequency words, and writing connected text.
+The individual portion of the assessment assesses reading words and reading connected text. - Each unit contains a summative unit assessment that varies in both types of tasks and types of questions.
 At the end of the unit, teachers administer a unit assessment which assesses the skill taught throughout the five-week unit.
 The unit assessment includes a whole class and an individually administered part of the assessment.
-For example, in the Unit 1 assessment, students encode target words and target sound spelling.
+For example, in the Unit 1 assessment, students encode high-frequency words, target sound spelling, and longer words.
 They also read a text, and the teacher scores them on fluency. - Each lesson includes a variety of checks for understanding of explicit, systematic skills taught throughout the lesson which provide teachers with formative assessment data to determine which students can understand and apply skills before the weekly or unit assessments.
-For example, in Unit 6, Week 27, Session 1, after teaching the phonological awareness skill of blending phonemes, the check for understanding asks, "Are children able to blend phonemes to produce single- and multi-syllable words?"
-If the answer is "Not Yet," it guides teachers on what reinforcement activity students will practice ensuring that they understand that skill before moving forward with the lesson.
+For example, in Unit 6, Week 27, Session 1, after teaching the phonics skill of final -e syllable patterns, the check for understanding asks, "Can children decode words with final -e syllable patterns?"
+If the answer is "Not Yet," it guides teachers on what reinforcement activity students should practice ensuring that they understand that skill before moving forward with the lesson.